kevroletin/test-task-march-2022/doc/design.md

 3. Failure injection.
 Real-world systems fail and mocks might also be configured to return failures.
 We skip this hypothetical feature.

 4. Restoring testing data.
 Since we don't think about performance, we assume that testing data can be inserted using our mock API.

 ## Design

 1. Transaction structure

    + No UTXO, account based tracking, hence Tx has nonce field, so we can send similar transactions many times

 2. Hash.

-   + Serialize using derived Data.Binary instances
+   + Serialize using derived Data.Binary instances.
-   + Hash with cryptonite using md5
+   + Hash with cryptonite using md5.
+   + Then convert to Base16 as requested.

 3. Signature.

    Mocking signature using a trivial algorithm:
    + public key is any string
    + private key is the same string with "signed-by-" prefix
-   + signature is hash represented as Base16 with a privateKey as prefix
+   + signature is hash represented as Base16 with a privateKey as prefix.

    As a result signatures are quire readable which is good for debugging.

+   Normally signatures and hashes would be represented inside of the app as ByteStrings.
+Show instances and serialization/deserialization might be implemented via conversion to readable ASCII symbols, such as as Base58 or others.

 4. Http server.
 5. Storage.